Yaya-Liu/Naive_Bayes_Classifier_From_Scratch/README.md

-2. This project supports 4 different ways of feature creation:
+2. This project supports 4 different ways of word representation:

     - Stemming reviews + word's frequency based on BOW